 What's included in the cost price of an aperitif arrangement?

-Most restaurant owners only think about the drink price for an aperitif arrangement.
-But there's much more involved:
+Most restaurant owners focus solely on drink pricing for aperitif arrangements.
+But there's much more at stake:

 - Drinks: wine, beer, cocktails, non-alcoholic